richardebeling/five-words-five-letters/README.md

 22.04, our implementation computes all combinations from the initial word list in 1.7s, improving by approximately three orders of magnitude compared to the state-of-the-art solution.
 Our approach is not very complex, and certainly simpler than the graph approach.
-The C++ implementation is ~100 lines long.
+The C++ implementation is ~150 lines long, but the actual algorithm without IO can be implemented in less than 50 lines.
 We describe the approach in detail below.

 ### Building and Running